SymfonyCasts/30-days-last/sfcasts/pager-sorting.md

 by each column... we can paginate.
 Filtering keeps our page... and keeps the search parameter.
 It's everything I want!
 And it's all happening via Ajax!
 Life is good!

 The only hiccup now?
-That awkward full page refresh whenever we do anything.
+That awkward scrolling whenever we do anything.
 I want this to feel like a standalone app that doesn't jump around.
 Tomorrow: we'll polish this thanks to Turbo Frames.